NRoVo/Game-of-Life/README.md

 # What
 The game is "played" on a grid, where it advances in generations, with cells becoming alive or dying, based on certain conditions.
-If a particular cell in the grid is empty (dead) then it can come to life if exactly three neighbors that are alive.
+If a particular cell in the grid is empty (dead) then it can come to life if exactly three neighbors are alive.
 Therefore the alive cell dies in case it has more than three neighbors (overcrowding) or it has 0 or 1 neighbors.
 This program is console based and has no GUI.
 The program is based on Command design pattern.

 # How to